-The Bells of St Mary’s will repeat the peal from 10am – 1pm on May 14th from the same bells that a hundred years ago pealed for over 3 hours [...]
+On Tuesday May 14th 2019 the Bells of St Mary’s church in Dover repeated the peal from 10am – 1pm from the same bells that a hundred years before [...]

 INSPIRATION=DOVER is the final event of Chalk Up Dover Arts Developments Culture Kent one-year Dover pilot bringing culture and tourism together in Dover District.
 The concert and exhibition showcases works from 14 artists who have been inspired by Dover’s history through the two year Dover Museums and Arts Group project Joined Up.